-Just across the bridge from the southern gate of Scorccio.
+Just across the bridge from the southern gate of Scorcio.

-There was sufficient breeze to whip the flag in a lively fashion, revealing the white rod and yellow half-sun emblem of the Compagnia del Sole.
-Its bearer was the black-bearded Banhaltte, a sturdily built ensign born far to the north in the Empire, who had served the company just as long as any other present member.
-Like most ensigns, it was not just the flag that marked him out, but also his elaborate clothes.
-His helmet was ringed with an upstanding crown of yellow and white ostrich feathers, his parti-coloured breeches slit in the shape of the company’s emblem, trimmed with braid, and his long beard was of a northern fashion.
+There was sufficient breeze to whip the flag in a lively fashion, revealing the white baton and yellow half-sun emblem of the Compagnia del Sole.
+Its bearer was the black-bearded Banhaltte, a sturdily built ensign born far to the north, in the Empire, who had served the company from its very beginnings.
+Like most ensigns, it was not just his flag that marked him out, but also his elaborate clothes.
+His helmet was ringed with an alarmingly upstanding crown of yellow and white ostrich feathers, his parti-coloured breeches were slit in the shape of the company’s emblem, trimmed with braid, and his long beard was of a northern fashion.

 “I would not care at all,” Ottaviano said.
-“But who would later want to hire us knowing that we might so easily, simply for coin, join their foe and turn against them?”
+“But who would want to hire us in future knowing that we might so easily, simply for coin, turn against them to join their enemies?”

 “But you just said that Trantio and Urbimo are not at war.”

 “That does not make them friends,” explained Ottaviano.
 “Besides, the point I’m trying to make is that if Urbimo is no longer threatened by Trantio then why would they want to hire a company the size of ours?”